shezmic/CorridorKey/README.md

 This project was designed and built on a Linux workstation (Puget Systems PC) equipped with an NVIDIA RTX Pro 6000 with 96GB of VRAM.
 The community is ACTIVELY optimizing it for consumer GPUS.

-The most recent build should work on computers with 6-8 gig of VRAM, and it can run on most Mac systems with unified memory.
+The most recent build should work on computers with 6-8 gig of VRAM, and it can run on most M1+ Mac systems with unified memory.
 Yes, it might even work on your old Macbook pro.
 Let us know on the Discord!

 *   **Windows Users:** To run GPU acceleration natively on Windows, your system MUST have NVIDIA drivers that support **CUDA 12.8 or higher** installed.
 If your drivers only support older CUDA versions, the installer will likely fallback to the CPU.
 *   **GVM (Optional):** Requires approximately **80 GB of VRAM** and utilizes massive Stable Video Diffusion models.
 *   **VideoMaMa (Optional):** Natively requires a massive chunk of VRAM as well (originally 80GB+).
 While the community has tweaked the architecture to run at less than 24GB, those extreme memory optimizations have not yet been fully implemented in this repository.
+*   **BiRefNet (Optional):** Lightweight AlphaHint generator option.

 Because GVM and VideoMaMa have huge model file sizes and extreme hardware requirements, installing their modules is completely optional.
-You can always provide your own Alpha Hints generated from other, lighter software.
+You can always provide your own Alpha Hints generated from your editing program, BiRefNet, or any other method.
+The better the AlphaHint, the better the result.

 ## Getting Started